Agarose gel electrophoresis: Equipment, Principle, Protocol and Applications:

 Pour the gel into the gel caster and wait until it becomes solid.

 Place it under some cool environment or you can also place it in the freeze to settle it faster.

 Fill the electrophoresis chamber with the gel electrophoresis buffer and carefully place the gel tray into the chamber.

-Now fill the remaining buffer, until the gel is covered into the buffer.
+Now fill the remaining buffer, until the gel is covered by the buffer.

-Take DNA samples and place them into the order and add BPB into it or mix it on the parafilm.
+Take DNA samples and place them in sequential order and add BPB into it or mix it on the parafilm.

 Now carefully take 10μl of a sample and pour it into the well.
 Remember, do not break the gel while loading the sample.

 Load every sample, orderly.
 Lastly, load the DNA ladder.
 You can also load the DNA marker or ladder in the first position.